epochblue/philip-plugins/README.md

 DarkSky
 -------

+_This plugin requires a DarkSky API key be added to your bot's configuration Add a 'darksky_api_key' array key, whose value is your API key_.

 Adds the ability to get up-to-the-minute weather information and forecasts from the [DarkSky API](https://developer.darkskyapp.com).
-For now, there's only a single bot command available:
+This plugin contains only a single bot command, but has multiple subcommands:

-1. `!ds <location>`: Gets weather info for the given location.
+1. `!ds [current|now] <location>`: Gets weather info for the given location.

         Example usage:
-            !ds 37205
+            !ds now 37205
-            !ds Nashville, TN
+            !ds now Nashville, TN
-            !ds 600 Charlotte Ave, Nashville, TN 37219
+            !ds current 600 Charlotte Ave, Nashville, TN 37219

-_Note: This plugin requires a DarkSky API key be added to your bot's configuration Add a 'darksky_api_key' array key, whose value is your API key_.
+2. `!ds [forecast|at] <location> @ <time>`: Get the forecast for the location at a specific time.

+        Example usage:
+            !ds forecast 37214 @ +10 minutes
+            !ds at 37214 @ -5 minutes

+`Note: <time> must be between -8 hours and +1 hour from the current moment.`

 ### AUTHORS/CONTRIBUTORS